deepcloudlabs/mastermind-reactjs-with-hooks/README.md

     let [guess, setGuess] = useState(123);
 ```

 Every time you call the setXYZ() methods the component re-renders.
 Hence the single state case triggers just one re-rendering.
-Multiple re-rendering has a little drawback: the cost of function call.
+Multiple re-rendering usually is not a problem thanks to React's reconsilition algorithm.
+Though it has a little drawback: the cost of function call.
+Contrary to single state, multiple states draws a clear boundary between different intensions in updating the state.

 Unlike the **setState()** in class components, the **setState()** returned from **useState()** doesn't merge objects with existing state, it replaces the object entirely.
 If you want to do a merge, you would need to read the previous state and merge it with the new values yourself.
 You may try to **useReducer()** or ES6 object destructuring syntax.